 - choose progress / in progress / completed options for phases;

-- drag the beginning and the end of any phase;
+- change the beginning and the end of any phase with drag and drop;

 - select multiple phases in the same way as choosing multiple milestones;